Single point of failure: Computing

 A fault-tolerant computer system can be achieved at the internal component level, at the system level (multiple machines), or site level (replication).

 One would normally deploy a load balancer to ensure high availability for a server cluster at the system level.
 In a high-availability server cluster, each individual server may attain internal component redundancy by having multiple power supplies, hard drives, and other components.
 System-level redundancy could be obtained by having spare servers waiting to take on the work of another server if it fails.

-Since a data center is often a support center for other operations such as business logic, it represents a potential SPOF in itself.
+Since a data center is often a support center for other operations, such as business logic, it represents a potential SPOF in itself.
 Thus, at the site level, the entire cluster may be replicated at another location, where it can be accessed in case the primary location becomes unavailable.
 This is typically addressed as part of an IT disaster recovery program.
 While previously the solution to this SPOF was physical duplication of clusters, the high demand for this duplication led multiple businesses to outsource duplication to 3rd parties using cloud computing.
 It has been argued by scholars, however, that doing so simply moves the SPOF and may even increase the likelihood of a failure or cyberattack.

 Paul Baran and Donald Davies developed packet switching, a key part of "survivable communications networks".
 Such networks – including ARPANET and the Internet – are designed to have no single point of failure.
 Multiple paths between any two points on the network allow those points to continue communicating with each other, the packets "routing around" damage, even after any single failure of any one particular path or any one intermediate node.

 Software engineering

 In software engineering, a bottleneck occurs when the capacity of an application or a computer system is limited by a single component.
-The bottleneck has lowest throughput of all parts of the transaction path.
+The bottleneck has the lowest throughput of all parts of the transaction path.
 A common example is when a used programming language is capable of parallel processing, but a given snippet of code has several independent processes run sequentially rather than simultaneously.